Heat top Hawks for 6th straight win, get back to .500

 He stayed dominant in the third.
 Collins had 19 in that quarter alone — the second-most any player has had in a quarter against Miami this season, one shy of the 20 that Philadelphia’s Joel Embiid had in the third quarter of the 76ers’ win over the Heat on Jan.
 12.

-Capela added 10 in the third and the Hawks briefly recaptured the lead before going into the fourth down just 78-77.
-Collins and Capela were 13 for 18 in the third quarter; the rest of the Hawks were 1 for 8 and Young — just as he was in the first quarter — was scoreless.
+Capela added 10 in the third quarter and the Hawks briefly recaptured the lead before going into the fourth down just 78-77.
+Collins and Capela were 13 for 18 in the third; the rest of the Hawks were 1 for 8 and Young — just as he was in the first quarter — was scoreless.

 TIP-INS